fission-codes/kit/README.md

 ### Step two, configure Tailwind CSS.

-We need to configure Tailwind CSS to use the Fission colors and fonts.
+We need to configure Tailwind CSS to use the Fission colors, fonts and other things.

 ```js
 import plugin from "tailwindcss/plugin"